CSCfi/rahti-user-guide/docs/usage/projects_and_quota.md

 selecting either the Users or the Groups tab and clicking Edit Membership in the top right corner.

+Note that it is important to use the correct usernames when sharing projects with others.
+OpenShift allows you to freely enter any username and won't tell you if you've entered a non-existent username.
+The usernames are also case sensitive.
+You can find out what your username in OpenShift is from either the web interface or via the command line:

+1. In the web interface, click the question mark symbol in the top bar and select "Command Line Tools".
+You can find your username above the text box that has the login command.
+2. If you have an active command line session, you can use the `oc whoami` command.

 \if{LDAP_LOGIN_SUPPORT}
 If you would like to share a project you've created with members of the same CSC computing project, you can do so by selecting the Groups tab, clicking Edit